anmol-dwivedi/PortfolioWebsite/README.md

 ---

 ## 📘 Overview
-A sleek, fully customizable **React-based portfolio website** to showcase your projects, skills, experience, and certifications.
+A sleek, fully customizable **React-based portfolio website** to showcase my projects, skills, experience, certifications and leadership.
 Built for scalability, with JSON-driven modals, tag-based filtering, and modern UI components.

 This project is based on [`developerFolio`](https://github.com/saadpasta/developerFolio) and [`sample-portfolio-using-react`](https://github.com/saurabhp94/sample-portfolio-using-react), customized to fit personal storytelling and dynamic content integration.